-(j) Onsite Wastewater Disposal System.
-It is a public nuisance to maintain an onsite wastewater disposal system in a condition that the Health Officer determines is detrimental or potentially detrimental to the health and/or safety of, but does not present an imminent health threat to, the inhabitants of Lake County, Illinois including, but not limited to, a cracked/damaged septic tank riser or cover or an exposed drop/distribution box.

-(k) Water Well.
-It is a public nuisance to maintain a water well in a condition that the Health Officer determines is detrimental or potentially detrimental to the health and/or safety of, but does not present an imminent health threat to, the inhabitants of Lake County, Illinois including, but not limited to, a loose or damaged well cap.
+- (j) Onsite Wastewater Disposal System.
+It is a public nuisance to maintain and/or operate an onsite wastewater disposal system in a condition that the Health Officer determines is detrimental or potentially detrimental to the health and/or safety ofthe inhabitants of Lake County, Illinois including, but not limited to, a cracked/damaged septic tank riser or cover, an exposed drop/distribution box, failure to properly supply, operate or maintain the disinfecting component of a surface discharge onsite wastewater disposal system, or failure to provide required reports of inspection and/or management activities of an onsite wastewater disposal system or system component. - (k) Water Well.
+It is a public nuisance to maintain and/or operate a water well in a condition that the Health Officer determines is detrimental or potentially detrimental to the health and/or safety of the inhabitants of Lake County, Illinois including, but not limited to, a loose or damaged well cap. - (k)(I) Non-Customary Outdoor Storage.
+It is a public nuisance to accumulate or allow to be accumulated non-customary outdoor storage on public or private property except in a State-permitted landfill or on premises properly zoned for and engaged in the business of a junk yard.